xuankimtran/docs-1/pages/katalon-studio/docs/database-settings.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/database-settings/new-ui.png" width=70%>

 Where:
-* Secure User and Password:
+* Secure User and Password: for authentication in the connected database server, disable by default.
 * User: The username for authentication in the connected database server.
 * Password: The password for authentication in the connected database server.
 * JDBC Driver: The ClassDriverName of the database that has a supported library connection (JDBC).